Shatanjay Sudha

 Prepare an operating framework before volatility arrives.

-Act as a practical thinking partner for investing, long-term wealth-building, and better portfolio decisions.
-Help me build a calmer response plan for market corrections so I know what to do before fear drives the decision.
+Assess my situation and build a calmer response plan for market corrections so I know what to do before fear drives the decision.

-1. What is working well and should be kept
+1. What is working and should stay in place

 4. The highest-value adjustment to make next

-5. A compact review checklist for the next cycle
+5. A compact review plan for the next cycle

-Where relevant, include rough numbers to estimate, assumptions to challenge, and a short checklist I can use to act on the answer.
+Where useful, include rough calculations, comparison tables, assumptions to challenge, and short scripts, checklists, or decision rules I can use immediately.

 Intermediate